-Parents, you have a strong influence on your child’s drinking—when you talk to your youngster early and often
+Parents, you have a strong influence on your child—talk to your youngster early and often.

 By Natasha Persaud

-Despite all the laws against underage drinking, it's astonishingly easy for kids to imbibe.
+Despite the laws against underage drinking, it can be easy for kids to get alcohol.
 Case in point: In an episode of the TV show What Would You Do?, a couple of underage teens with cash stood on a sidewalk and asked adult passersby to purchase beer for them at a nearby liquor store.
 Believe it or not, some adults did just that!

-It’s even easier for kids and teens to obtain alcohol for free from their parents’ liquor cabinet, another relative, a peer or—most often—from a non-relative over age 21, according to research.
-It’s a wake up call for all parents.
+It’s even easier for kids and teens to obtain alcohol from their parents’ liquor cabinet, another relative, a peer or—most often—from a non-relative over age 21, according to research.
+This should be a wake up call for all parents.

 Myth: “Alcohol is a Rite of Passage.
 Everyone Drinks.”

 You might think, "My child gets good grades and would never develop problem drinking," but it's wise to consider the statistics: According to "Monitoring the Future 2011," a major survey sponsored by the U.S. Department of Health and Human Services, 7 out of every 10 students have consumed alcohol (more than just a few sips) by the end of high school, and one third has done so by 8th grade.
 And half of 12th graders and more than one sixth of 8th graders report having been drunk at least once in their life.
 Some engaged in life-threatening binge drinking, which means they had five or more drinks in a row.
 To put it into perspective, moderate drinking levels for adults is no more than two drinks a day for men and one for women.

 Myth: "Alcohol is No Big Deal."
 The Academic, Social and Health Consequences of Drinking